Juan Fernández Islands: Flora

+Juan Fernández Islands and its Extended continental shelf.

 Fauna

 The Juan Fernández Islands have a very limited fauna, with no native land mammals, reptiles, or amphibians.
 Seventeen land and sea-bird species breed on the islands.
 The island has three endemic bird species, and three endemic subspecies.
-Introduced fauna by humans include rats and goats.
+Introduced fauna by humans include rats, goats and coati.
 Robinson Crusoe Island is home to an endemic and endangered hummingbird, the Juan Fernández firecrown (Sephanoides fernandensis).
 This large hummingbird, about 11 cm long, is thought to number only about 500 individuals.
 The other endemic bird species are the Juan Fernández tit-tyrant (Anairetes fernandezianus) of Robinson Crusoe Island, and the Masafuera rayadito (Aphrastura masafuerae) of Alejandro Selkirk Island.
 The islands support the entire known breeding populations of two petrel species, Stejneger's Petrel Pterodroma longirostris (IUCN status VU) and the Juan Fernandez Petrel Pterodroma externa (IUCN status VU).
 In addition, the Juan Fernandez Islands may still support a third breeding petrel species, De Filippi's Petrel Pterodroma defilippiana (IUCN status VU), whose only other known breeding grounds are on the Desventuradas Islands.
 The Magellanic penguin breeds on Robinson Crusoe Island within the archipelago.
 All three islands of the Juan Fernandez archipelago have been recognised as Important Bird Areas (IBAs) by BirdLife International.

 The endemic Juan-Fernandez spiny lobster (without claws) lives in the marine waters (Jasus frontalis).
 The Juan Fernández fur seal (Arctophoca philippii) also lives on the islands.
 This species was nearly exterminated in the sixteenth to nineteenth century, but it was rediscovered in 1965.
 A census in 1970 found about 750 fur seals living there.
 Only two were sighted on the Desventuradas Islands, located some 780 km to the north.
 The actual population of the Desventuradas may be higher, because the species tends to hide in sea caves.
 There seems to be a yearly population increase of 16–17 percent.